oishikm12/cpp-collection/README.md

 * [**K Largest in Stream**](problems/k_largest_stream.cpp) - Given a continious stream of characters with a small window of size `k`, task is to maintain the largest `k` numbers in this window at all times
 * [**Running Meadian**](problems/running_median.cpp) - Given a list of numbers, task is to find out the median every time a new number is read
+* [**Sliding Window Maximum**](problems/sliding_window_maximum.cpp) - Given a list of numbers and a certain window size, which iterates over this list, the task is to find out the maximum at each itertion of the window
+* [**Reorganize Strings**](problems/reorganize_strings.cpp) - Given a string, the task is to reorganize the characters such that no two adjacent characters are the same
+* [**Minimal Sum**](problems/minimal_sum.cpp) - Given digits in the form of array, task is to divide the digits into two combined numbers such that when they are added, the resultant sum is minimal

 ### Tries